-A couple years ago, I got a scary email that had informed me that there was a fire in my studio building.
+A couple of years ago, I got a scary email that had informed me that there was a fire in my studio building.
 Luckily, it was contained but was large enough that it had managed to set off the sprinkler systems.
 This fire happened down the hallway from my studio and I received no damage.
 This experience was a good safety reminder to think about how to best prepare for and prevent these types of situations.

 Emergencies happen and usually when we least expect them.
-We can feel anything but prepared and a bit helpless or frustrated at times while trying to manage the emergency, diffuse the situation or to recover emotionally, mentally, creatively or financially.
+We can feel anything but prepared and a bit helpless or frustrated at times while trying to manage the emergency, diffuse the situation, or recover emotionally, mentally, creatively, or financially.
 Emergencies cannot be avoided in some circumstances but you can lay some groundwork to help prevent some possible emergencies or set up some “nets” so if something were to happen you had a plan.
 This post outlines resources of artists to help prepare for a potential emergency situation so if or when they happen there is a basic plan to help you at your worst time.

-Insurance is there to help out when the worst case scenario has happened, accident, fire, death, health issues and more.
+Insurance is there to help out when the worst-case scenario has happened, accident, fire, death, health issues, and more.
 While insurance can sometimes feel like an added expense to our small businesses and studio rents, don’t skimp on insurance.
-You can often bundle your studio insurance with your home or auto provider or you can find companies and non-profits that work with artists and can give you insurance for your studio space.
+You can often bundle your studio insurance with your home or auto provider or you can find companies and nonprofits that work with artists and can give you insurance for your studio space.
 Fractured Atlas is a great insurance resource for artists.
 CERF also has a really great PDF of a Business Insurance Guidebook for Artists.

 Another important aspect of insurance is having an inventory of your materials.
 Take inventory of your artwork, tools, and other items in your studio.
 Make lists and take photos and store these in a secondary location (anywhere but your studio).
 When the worst happens, you have records of what you had in your space and proof of your assets.

 Identify your risks.
-Overloading your outlets, burning candles, storing reactive or hazardous materials and not having proper ventilation can increase your chances of an accident or emergency happening in your space.
+Overloading your outlets, burning candles, storing reactive or hazardous materials, and not having proper ventilation can increase your chances of an accident or emergency happening in your space.
 Walk your space and do a safety walk-through and identify ways you can prevent emergencies from happening.
-If something is questionable as far as safety goes, its probably not a good idea.
+If something is questionable as far as safety goes, it’s probably not a good idea.

 Locate your local hazardous waste recycling centers.
 E-waste (electronic garbage) can usually be recycled for free at any Best Buy.
 And hazardous waste is usually free at your local county waste site or has a few days a year annually where recycling hazardous material is free.
 Get rid of these materials especially if they are sitting idle in your studio.